ace-ecosystem/ACE/documentation/docs/design/collector.md

 ## Persistent Storage - Database

-The database can be and is used to store persitance data.
+The database can be and is used to store persistance data.

 The [Submission](link) object itself is pickled and stored in the `work` field of the `incoming_workload` table.

 As an alternative to using the local file system to store stateful data for collection, the `persistence` and `persistence_source` tables are provided, [along with tooling to manage the data](link/to/persistence/docs).

-## How Collection Works

-Collection boils down to the following steps.

-1. Obtain the thing to collect and analyze.
-2. Extract observables and format the analysis data.
-3. Store the submission request to persistent storage.
-4. Queue the submission request.
-5. Retrieve the submission request from the queue.
-6. Perform the submission to the various node clusters.
-7. Delete the submission data once the submission satisfies all configured settings.